Gut Health

 Include probiotic foods like yogurt, kefir, sauerkraut, and kimchi to introduce live bacteria that support gut health.

-• Chew your food thoroughly (20-30 times per bite) and eat mindfully to support proper digestion.
+• Chew your food thoroughly and eat mindfully to support proper digestion.

 Bitters can aid digestion by stimulating stomach acid and digestive enzymes, reducing bloating, and promoting a gut-friendly, alkaline environment.